 Love to God makes keeping the first four commandments (which concern God) a joy (Exodus 20:2-11), and love toward our neighbor makes keeping the last six (which concern our neighbor) a delight (Exodus 20:12-17).
 Love fulfills the law by taking away the stiffness of obedience and by making law-keeping a joy (Psalm 40:8).

 Jesus said, “If you love Me, keep My commandments” (John 14:15).
 It is impossible to love the Lord and not keep His commandments, because the Bible says, “This is the love of God, that we keep His commandments.
 And His commandments are not burdensome” (1 John 5:3).
 “He who says, ‘I know Him,’ and does not keep His commandments, is a liar, and the truth is not in him” (1 John 2:4).
 Jesus came to show by His life of perfect obedience that Christians can, through His empowering grace give obedience to His law (Philippines 4:13).

 The Final Test

-The plan of righteousness by faith places law in its proper position.
+The plan of righteousness by faith places the law in its proper position.
 The purpose of the law is to point sin (Romans 3:20) and to show the high standard of righteousness.
 The law thus, leads the sinner to Christ for cleansing (Galatians 3:24).
-Then, faith and love bring forth a new obedience to the law of God, the obedience that springs from faith (Romans 1:5; 16:26) and love (Romans 13:8, 10).
+Then, faith and love bring forth a new obedience to God’s commands, the obedience that springs from faith (Romans 1:5; 16:26) and love (Romans 13:8, 10).

 The final conflict between good and evil in this world will be on the authority and function of God’s law.
 The test will be between obedience to God’s law or man’s law.
 Satan will wage war on God’s commandment keepers (Revelation 12:17).
 John the Revelator describes the saints as follows, “Here is the patience of the saints; here are those who keep the commandments of God and the faith of Jesus” (Revelation 14:12).